kzhekow/CalorieCalculator/README.md

 ## App Description

-### The calorie counter has the following functionalities:
+### CalorieCounter has the following functionalities:

 #### Create Product